Hevanafa/scrabble-calculator/src/Dream Features.md

 ## Dream Features

 The features that can be added but not included in the core app.

+- Change theme
+- Functional or contextual help button
 - Load & save game data: the list of players and the words
 - Scrabble Dictionary to see if the inputted word is valid

+Sound Effects:
+- On button click
+- Turn off sounds button

 Vocabulary List:
 - Show each letter & word multipliers